mulesoft/mule/STYLE.md

 # Mule Java Coding Conventions

-As best practice for team development, Mule uses coding conventions to ensure that code is clean and consistent, and that developers are able to maintain efficient productivity.
+As a best practice for team development, Mule uses coding conventions to ensure that code is clean and consistent, and that developers are able to maintain efficient productivity.

 ## Coding Conventions